Click here to see a slide show presentation and read more about The Downtown School.

 Experience-Based, Active Learning – Teachers create an environment that encourages children to learn by doing.
 Students then share their learning with the class.

-Year-Round Calendar – Downtown School has a six-week summer break and four week-long breaks throughout the school year.
+Calendar – Downtown School has a shorter summer break and more frequent breaks throughout the school year.

 Three-Way Conferences – Students, teachers and parents review accomplishments and develop goals for the student, during student-led conferences three times a year.